South Glens Falls, New York: High school

-South Glens Falls Senior High School, locally known as South High, is the host of the annual South High Marathon Dance, where high school students raise money for families, individuals, or causes identified as in need.
+South Glens Falls Senior High School, locally known as South High, is the host of the annual South High Marathon Dance, where high school students raise money for families, individuals, or causes identified as in need.The dance spans 28 hours over the first Friday and Saturday in March.
+It features events such as raffles, themed hours, visits from elementary and middle schoolers, games, costume parties, and more.
+The whole community is interested, with visiting hours open both days.
 The inaugural event, in 1978, raised about $1500 for the local Emergency Squad.
-As of 2020, the Marathon Dance had raised a cumulative total of over $8.9 million for various organizations, individuals, and families.
+As of 2026, the Marathon Dance has raised a cumulative total of over $13 million for various organizations, individuals, and families.
+2027's dance will mark the 50th anniversary of SHMD.

 Government and Public Services

 The Village is governed by a Mayor and a four-person Village Board.

 The Village is served by the South Glens Falls Police Department, the Moreau Emergency Squad, and the South Glens Falls Fire Company.

 Geography

 The main intersection in South Glens Falls is located at (43.299155, -73.635361).

 According to the United States Census Bureau, the village has a total area of 1.5 sqmi, of which 1.4 sqmi is land and 0.1 sqmi (9.40%) is water.

 The village is located on the south bank of the Hudson River and is off exit 17 of Interstate 87.

 U.S. Route 9, New York State Route 32 and County Road 28, all north-south highways, converge in the village.